knotworks/knot-server/README.md

 ### Cloud Upload Support

-Knot uses [Cloudinary](https://cloudinary.com/) for all of its image uploads.
-They have a generous free tier, and a really powerful suite of image management and manipulation tools.
+Knot supports [Cloudinary](https://cloudinary.com/) secure signature generation for for all media uploads.
+Cloudinary has a generous free tier, and a really powerful suite of media management and manipulation tools.
 Check them out!

 ## Installation